 Roland S. Kent, MD

-Additionally, he provided expert spine surgical care to active duty military members, the elite Navy special warfare community, military retirees and their families.
+Dr. Kent has provided expert spine surgical care to active duty military members, the elite Navy special warfare community, military retirees and their families.
 During his two decades in the US Navy, he served in Washington, DC, Virginia, Diego Garcia, Italy, Cuba, Afghanistan and finally in Spokane as a Navy reservist.
-In 2015, Dr. Kent joined the Rockwood Clinic in Spokane, Washington as the Spine Surgery Section Head where he helped develop the interdisciplinary spine surgical program at Rockwood Neurosurgery and Spine, integrating the efforts of surgical and non-surgical spine specialists.

-Dr. Kent has returned to North Idaho as a co-founder of Axis Spine Center and the only fellowship trained spine surgeon in the area.
-He has a passion for returning patients to function through the careful utilization of non-surgical spine treatment strategies combined with the appropriate, evidence-based application of successful surgical interventions.
+Dr. Kent has a wealth of experience and a passion for returning patients to function through the careful utilization of non-surgical spine treatment strategies combined with the appropriate, evidence-based application of surgical interventions.

 - MD, Uniformed Services University of the Health Sciences, Bethesda, MD